1. Resume examples

 • Altered the menu based on seasonal offerings and customer feedback.

-• Monitored the dining room and made seating changes as necessary.
+• Monitored the dining room and made seating changes as necessary, and addressed any customer concerns or wishes appropriately.

 • Interviewed, hired, and counseled qualified waitstaff and kitchen staff.